 - If you haven't purchased "stringless" pods, you need to "string" them.
 Remove the stem end with a knife or by snapping it with your fingers.
 Then pull away the membrane string running down the seam of each pod.
 Repeat with all the remaining sugar peas.This is important, as the string is tough, fibrous, and chewy.
 Sometimes the pods have strings down both sides, in which case you'll need to snap off both ends and peel away the strings.

 - Heat the oil in a large skillet over medium-high heat.

-- When they’re ready, the pea pods should still be bright green but with a few browned spots and a tender-crisp texture.
+- Once hot, add the snap peas and sauté for between 3-5 minutes until tender and slightly crisp, stirring them often.When they’re ready, the pea pods should still be bright green but with a few browned spots and a tender-crisp texture.

-- Make ahead: You can de-string and wash the sugar peas several days in advance.
+- Make ahead: You can de-string and wash the peas several days in advance.
 Just make sure to dry them thoroughly before storing them.
-Store: The results are best immediately after cooking.
-However, you can save any leftover sauteed sugar snap peas in an airtight container in the refrigerator for 3-4 days.Reheat: Reheat the leftovers in a skillet, optionally with a small amount of oil or butter for the best texture.
+Store: It's best to consume them immediately after cooking.
+However, you can save any leftovers in an airtight container in the refrigerator for 3-4 days.Reheat the leftovers in a skillet, optionally with a small amount of oil or butter for the best texture.
 A microwave will work if you don't mind them being very soft.

 - Butter: For a richer flavor, stir in some melted butter (unsalted or lightly salted- adjust added salt accordingly) when serving.

 - Garlic: One of my FAVORITE add-ins.
 Add 1-2 cloves of fresh garlic, some roasted garlic, or garlic powder in a pinch.